IIT Patna: Library

-The Central Library of IIT Patna is one of the libraries in terms of its collection and services.
-Central Library caters to the information need of its highly demanding faculty members, students, research scholars as well as the staff of the institute, by offering a wide range of Information Technology (IT) based (and value-added) services and products.
+The Central Library of IIT Patna is one of the advanced library in terms of its collection and services.
+Central Library caters to the information needs of faculty members, students, research scholars as well as staff of the Institute, by offering a wide range of Information Technology (IT) based (and value added) services and products.

 Societies

 The Student Activity Center operates with the following societies: